-There there are 2 main ways of heating an hot water cylinders.
+There there are 2 main ways of heating hot water cylinders.

-Direct – Usually an immersion heaters which are within the boiler itself.
+Direct – Usually, immersion heaters are within the boiler itself.
 These can be powered by Solar PV, or

 Indirect – which is heated by an outside source through a coil.
 This can be an electric boiler, gas boiler, heat pump, solar thermal, biomass boiler etc